jay-shenoy/ML_Fluid_heat/README.md

 First do supervised learning , later do PINNS for diffusion equation and our data comes from LBM.
 These problems are called forward problems , we made big assumption that we know BC , IC.
 BTW , who gives us that ?

-Most of problems in world are inverse problems(could be experimental data), in case of diffusion equation could be diffusivity , bc , ic.
+Most of problems in world are inverse problems(could be experimental data), in case of diffusion equation could be find diffusivity , find bc , find ic.
 Think of like input , output.
 We do not know input completely but know output.
+These are incomplete problems